 User Assessment and Competitive Analysis Uncover Desired Changes

-Recommendations from findings include adding a search bar, featuring demo plots prominently, and improving access to contact info and event registration.
-Merging document categories will also clarify content.
-Competitor analysis shows opportunities to enhance content presentation and streamline user processes.
+Common recommendations from findings include adding a search bar, featuring demo plots prominently, and improving access to contact info and event registration.
+Merging document categories will also clarify content categorization.

-Optimized Information Architecture for Navigation and Content Visibility
+Optimized Information Architecture for Document Differentiation and Improved Content Organization

 Refreshed Visual Design Improves Legibility and User Engagement